-If the Scheduling Coordinator Applicant does not submit additional information within 7 days or the longer period referred to in Section 4.5.1.1.7.1, the application may be rejected by the ISO.
+If the Scheduling Coordinator Applicant does not submit additional information within five (5) Business Days or the longer period referred to in Section 4.5.1.1.7.1, the application may be rejected by the CAISO.

-4.5.1.1.8 ISO Approval Or Rejection Of An Application.
+4.5.1.1.8 CAISO Approval Or Rejection Of An Application.

-4.5.1.1.8.1 Approval or Rejection Letter.
+4.5.1.1.8.1 Approval or Rejection Notification.

-(a) If the ISO approves the application, it will send an approval letter with a signed Scheduling Coordinator Agreement for the Scheduling Coordinator Applicant's signature and any required software licensing agreement.
+(a) If the CAISO approves the application, it will send an electronic notification of approval.
+In addition, the CAISO will provide a Scheduling Coordinator Agreement, a Meter Service Agreement for Scheduling Coordinators as provided in Appendix B.7, if applicable, any other applicable agreements, and any required CAISO network connectivity security agreement for the Scheduling Coordinator Applicant's signature.

-(b) If the ISO rejects the application, the ISO will send a rejection letter stating one or more of the following grounds:
+(b) If the CAISO rejects the application, the CAISO will send an electronic notification of rejection stating one or more of the following grounds:

-- i. incomplete information; - ii. non-compliance with security requirements; - iii. non-compliance with third party contractual obligations; - iv. non-compliance with technical requirements; or - v. non-compliance with any other ISO Tariff requirements.
+- i. incomplete information; - ii. non-compliance with credit requirements pursuant to Section 12; - iii. non-compliance with third party contractual obligations; - iv. non-compliance with technical requirements; or - v. non-compliance with any other CAISO Tariff requirements.

-Upon request, the ISO will provide guidance as to how the Scheduling Coordinator Applicant can cure the grounds for the rejection.
+Upon request, the CAISO will provide guidance as to how the Scheduling Coordinator Applicant can cure the grounds for the rejection.